 Brussels 4 Breakfast

-We are re-shaping “Brussels 4 Breakfast” this autumn - the first change since its 2004 launch.
+We have re-shaped “Brussels 4 Breakfast” this autumn - the first change since its 2004 launch.
 We will focus on a limited number of `big-picture’ topics each month to reflect the big regulatory trends in this new EU legislative cycle.

 We need assistance from the City community of `Brussels’ finance watchers to get our evolution right!
 So we would like to involve you!
 The formal invitation from Andrew Hilton will be sent to you about two weeks before each meeting and will set out Graham’s first thoughts on the big topics that have emerged in the couple of weeks since the previous meeting.